rsim/oracle-enhanced/README.txt

 * specify which table columns should be ignored by ActiveRecord ignore_table_columns :column1, :column2, :column3

+* specify which table columns should be with :date type (without time) or with :datetime type (with date and time) - this could be used if emulation by column names is not working because of different naming conventions set_date_columns :started_on, :finished_on set_datetime_columns :start_date_and_time, :end_date_and_time

+* specify which table columns should be with :boolean type  - this should be used together with boolean emulation from strings if there are other boolean columns with different naming convention set_boolean_columns :some_boolean_column

 * specify custom create, update and delete methods which should be used instead of Rails generated INSERT, UPDATE and DELETE statements
 # should return ID of new record
 set_create_method do